camtheman256/61040-fritter-backend/README.md

 **Returns**

 - A success message
+- The new community

 **Throws**

 - `403` if user is not logged in
 - `409` if the community name is already in use
+- `400` if the body is malformed

 #### `GET /api/communities/:name` - Displays Community information